The flashcards below were created by user

 Recessive: Tay Sachs Disease

-Tay Sachs Disease – missing or decreased amounts of an important enzyme (Hex A) –
+- Tay Sachs Disease – missing or decreased amounts of an important enzyme (Hex A) –

-Absence of Hex A allows lipids to build up in lysosomes of cells.
+- Absence of Hex A allows lipids to build up in lysosomes of cells.

 Tay Sachs Disease

-More common in Jewish populations
+- More common in Jewish populations

-Lipids accumulate in brain cells
+- Lipids accumulate in brain cells

-Child’s development slows around 4-8 months old
+- Child’s development slows around 4-8 months old

 - Progressive neurological problems